mjll-codes/learning-tracker/learning-logs/2021-September.md

 ### Thursday, September 30, 2021
   - Continued JavaScript Algorithms and Data Structures
-    - XX% into Basic Javascript
+    - 72% into Basic Javascript
   - When creating the card counting game, I thought my code would also work - though it's hard to tell when the only solution was theirs.
 They used Switch & Case which I should have guessed and found slightly less intuitive.

     Subject | Mistake
     --- | ---